RoyceBanks/AboutMe/README.md

 - 👋 Hi, I’m @User323805
 - 👀 I’m interested in ...
-Data Scraping
+Data Scraping, Back End DevOps
 - 🌱 I’m currently learning ...
-Python
+Python, Linux,
 - 💞️ I’m looking to collaborate on ... anything I can get on
 - 📫 How to reach me ...
 On here perferably